-If you are worried about your drinking, or your loved ones have risen that they are worried about their drinking, then it is likely there is a problem.
+If you are worried about your drinking, or your loved ones have risen that they are worried about their drinking, then there is likely a problem.

-If you have tried to give up alcohol or drugs, but you feel powerless to the substance’s pull – then it is likely that you have an addiction.
+If you have tried to give up alcohol or drugs, but feel powerless to the substance’s pull, you likely have an addiction.

 Anyone can be affected by addiction, it is a disease and not something you have control over.